GoogleCloudPlatform/cloud-sdk-docker/README.md

 #### Alpine-based images

-To install additional components for Alpine-based images, create a Dockerfile that uses the gcloud image as the base image.
+To install additional components for Alpine-based images, create a Dockerfile that uses the `cloud-sdk` image as the base image.
 For example, to add `kubectl` and `app-engine-java` components:

 ```Dockerfile